Huskehhh/dayz-monitor/README.md

 - Retrieves player count
 - Retrieves the time on the server
 - Lightweight as hell (my instance is running on 3MB of RAM)
-- Will post time updates into a specified Discord channel (optional)

 ## Setup
 ### Step 1.
 Compilation